Mouth-Watering Jiaozi Recipe: Impress Your Guests with Homemade Chinese Dumplings Dish Recipe

 For the dipping sauce:

-1) 1/4 cup soy sauce2) 1 tablespoon rice vinegar
+1) 1/4 cup soy sauce

 3) 1 tablespoon sesame oil